gsalaman/cylon_v2/README.md

 5 5 5 5 1 2 3 4
 5 5 5 1 2 3 4 5
 ```

+Finally, I'm going to want to build this code on both UNO (with serial debugs) and TINY.
+Use #defines (preferablly the ones arduino sets) to switch between behaviors.

 ## Eye motion design
 ### Option 1:  "states of motion"
 In this design option, we have three states for eye motion: